Shop Subscribe

 10 Soccer Ball Drills and Games for Physical Education

-Ball games and drills are crucial when it comes to solidifying the skills that young soccer players need to be successful.
-Grasping the intricacies of the game becomes second nature when the right activities are used to enforce the various skills they need to take their game play to the next level.
+Ball games and drills are crucial for solidifying the skills that young soccer players need to succeed.
+Grasping the game’s intricacies becomes second nature when the right activities are used to enforce the skills they need to take their gameplay to the next level.

 1. Soccer Dribbling

-Designed for kids in grades kindergarten through second, this drill helps get them used to a key skill in the game of soccer: dribbling with their feet.
+Designed for kids in grades kindergarten through second, this drill helps them get used to a key soccer skill: dribbling with their feet.
 Use high visibility cones to establish a boundary before furnishing every player with a foam ball.
-First, demonstrate trapping the ball by putting a foot on top of it to stop its movement.
+First, demonstrate trapping the ball by placing a foot on it to stop its movement.
 Next, have the kids watch a demonstration of using the insides of the feet to guide the ball to the desired location.
 Emphasize the importance of keeping their heads up while jogging and dribbling.

 Soccer ball drills using cones to dribble around

-Cones are a great way mark boundaries or for dribbling and agility drills
+Cones are a great way to mark boundaries or for dribbling and agility drills

 2. Triangle Soccer Skills

-Split the group of kindergarten, first and second graders into smaller groups of three before providing each with a soccer ball.
+Split the kindergarten, first, and second graders into groups of three before providing each group with a soccer ball.
 Set up each group so the three kids form a triangle with about 5 to 10 paces separating them.
-They should take turns passing the ball to their team mates and trapping the ball when it comes to them.
+They should take turns passing the ball to their teammates and trapping the ball when it comes to them.
 Reiterate the importance of passing to each member of the group.

 For the kick and score portion of this game, have two players face each other with the third in between them.
-The object is to gently pass the ball back and forth to each other so that it rolls through the legs of the player in the middle.
+The object is to gently pass the ball back and forth between the players so it rolls through the legs of the player in the middle.

 3. 4 Corner Soccer

 Create a large playing area with one hoop at each of the four corners.
-Place a group of third to sixth graders — each armed with a soccer ball — at each of these corners as well.
-At the whistle, the players run to a different hoop, take a ball and dribble it to their home corner.
-The object is to visit as many hoops and take as many balls within the allotted time.
+Place a group of third to sixth graders — each with a soccer ball — at each of these corners as well.
+At the whistle, the players run to a different hoop, take a ball, and dribble it to their home corner.
+The object is to visit as many hoops as possible and take as many balls as possible within the allotted time.

 4. 2-Ball Kick and Dribble

-Each group of third to sixth graders should contain five players and two soccer balls.
+Each group of third- to sixth-graders should include five players and two soccer balls.
 Two spot markers indicate where home plate is and where the pitcher stands.
 The pitcher rolls a ball to a dribbler who then kicks it back to the pitcher.
 The pitcher traps the ball as the dribbler kicks a second ball toward the fielders.
 Each fielder must trap the ball before passing it along to a fellow fielder.
-All of the players need to pass the ball at least once with the last pass to the pitcher who kicks the ball toward the spot marker.
+All of the players need to pass the ball at least once, with the last pass to the pitcher who kicks the ball toward the spot marker.

 5. The Jungle